Misery Signals: Side projects (2009–2010)

 Schubach is involved in a heavy metal side project called Solace.
 He is the sole member of the band, recording guitar, bass and vocals in a D.I.Y.-fashioned home studio.
 The drums are added in digitally, through the use of a program on his MacBook.
 During the funding stages of this side project he provided incentives to individuals and bands in return for financial support using crowd funding platform Kickstarter.
 As part of this incentive scheme Karl Schubach provided guest vocals on a song by UK metal/hardcore band The Divided.
+Schubach also contributed guest vocals to the track "Isolated (Built on Misery)" on the 2014 album Consequences by the Australian band The Rose Line.

 Hardcore/punk band Burning Empires consists of members from Misery Signals, Fall Out Boy and 7 Angels 7 Plagues, with vocalist Ryan Morgan, bassist Kyle Johnson, guitarists Stu Ross and Matthew Mixon, and drummer Andy Hurley.
 The quintet also owns a clothing line / record label called Fuck City.

 Milwaukee-based punk/post-hardcore band Lowtalker consists of Branden Morgan and Stuart Ross of Misery Signals.
 They team up with Casey Hjelmberg and Matt Keil of Comeback Kid to complete the four-piece project.
 Lowtalker released their EP People Worry About Everything in the spring of 2010 through FC records.

 In 2010, Stuart Ross became the frontman of a Vancouver, B.C. pop-punk band Living with Lions.
 Ross officially left Misery Signals on September 25, 2010, to put his focus on Living with Lions, and was reportedly tired of performing heavy metal.
 In October 2010, Kyle Johnson also announced his departure from the band.